leah-jala/PP5-PaperDreams7Apr/README.md

 Note: Superusers get links to the admin panel, tutorials management, products management, in additional to what a normal user sees.
 Staff users can not see the products management nor the admin panel.

-- The contact form allows users to see genuine information about the location of the buyer and will hopefully server to add confidence.
+- The contact form allows users to see genuine information about the location of the seller and will hopefully server to add confidence.
 I personally do not like to only have a contact form with no real details, but I also like to be able to use a form as a first preference over an email address so I have more confidence my message will be received.

 ### Search Utility
 There is a search field in the navbar.
 This has already been described above in the navbar section.
+I felt that the shop would never be so large as to need a constantly present form field, but that it had a purpose on the site.
+The form field on large screens, in my opinion, took away from the character of the site, so it appears as a clickable icon on all screens.

 ![search field](docs/website/search-bar.JPG)